GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdredpol.rst

 Reference
 ---------

-Luis, J.L. and Miranda, J.M.
-(2008), Reevaluation of magnetic chrons in the North Atlantic between 35N and 47N: Implications for the formation of the Azores Triple Junction and associated plateau. *JGR*, VOL.
+Luis, J.L. and Miranda, J.M., 2008, Reevaluation of magnetic chrons in the North Atlantic between 35N and 47N: Implications for the formation of the Azores Triple Junction and associated plateau. *JGR*, VOL.
 **113**, B10105, doi:10.1029/2007JB005573